Is Your Brain Dehydrated? Here's How to Tell

 - ✅ Difficulty focusing or remembering simple details

-- ✅ Mood swings, irritability, or unexplained stress
+- ✅ Mood swings, irritability, or unexplained stress that seems out of proportion to your situation

 - ✅ Feeling mentally exhausted even after a full night’s sleep